telstra/MessagingAPI-SDK-python/README.md

   new message (i.e. a reply to a message sent) arrives at this destination address.

-Raises `tls.messaging.exceptions.SubscriptionError` if anything goes wrong.
+Raises `telstra.messaging.exceptions.SubscriptionError` if anything goes wrong.

 It returns an object with the following properties: